Elections in Rwanda

-Elections in Rwanda take place within the framework of a multi-party democracy and a presidential system.
+Elections in Rwanda are manipulated in various ways, which include banning opposition parties, arresting or assassinating critics, and electoral fraud.
+According to its constitution, Rwanda is a multi-party democracy with a presidential system.
+In practice, it functions as a one-party state ruled by the Rwandan Patriotic Front and its leader Paul Kagame.
 The President and majority of members of the Chamber of Deputies are directly elected, whilst the Senate is indirectly elected and partly appointed.